-Travel throughout the state of Maryland.
-Northern Virginia and the District of Columbia are considered Out-of-State for Per Diem Rates.
+Travel throughout the state of Maryland, Northern Virginia, and the District of Columbia.
+However, Northern Virginia and the District of Columbia are considered Out-of-State for Per Diem Rates.

 28. What if I need to travel Out-of-State?